About the Species

 Addressing Ocean Noise

 Underwater noise may threaten sei whales by interrupting their normal behavior and driving them away from areas important to their survival.
-Mounting evidence suggests that exposure to intense underwater sound may cause some whales to strand and ultimately die.
+Mounting evidence suggests that exposure to intense underwater sound may cause some marine mammals to strand and ultimately die.
 NOAA Fisheries is investigating acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic sound on marine mammals’ hearing.
+In 2018, we revised technical guidance for assessing the effects of anthropogenic sound on marine mammals’ hearing.

 Overseeing Marine Mammal Health and Stranding Response

-The sei whale has been listed as endangered under the ESA since 1970.
+The sei whale has been listed as endangered since 1970.
 It was originally listed as endangered under the Endangered Species Conservation Act, the precursor to the ESA, in June 1970.
 The species is also designated as depleted under the MMPA.

-In 1980, the International Whaling Commission, a group composed of countries from all over the world, made commercial whaling of sei whales illegal in all the world’s oceans except for the North Atlantic Ocean.
+In 1986, the International Whaling Commission, a group composed of countries from all over the world, paused commercial whaling of sei whales for all member nations.

 In December 2011, NOAA Fisheries published a final recovery plan for the sei whale.